 I am not saying Bangalore is not there in literature.
 The first Kannada novel ever written, Indira (1884), was set in Bangalore.
 And there are many young writers who have written about it.
 But no one has been able to bring Bangalore into literature with the sort of intensity that Chittal or Desai or Kaikini brought Bombay.

 But Bangalore is still a relatively new city; there are things that are yet to become part of our experience.
 Bombay has certain unwritten rules that it throws at the outsider.
 There is no such thing in Bangalore.
 Time needs to elapse between your experience and when you write, for the experience to resonate.
 Something similar is true of cities, I think.

-Bangalore is still changing.
+You mean Bangalore is still changing.

 A book like Maximum City can be written about Bangalore, but then it will be about old Bangalore.
 Because new Bangalore is still settling down.
 Nowadays, there are only 35 per cent Kannadigas in Bangalore.
 The city is a bit confused about where to position itself.

 [Kannadigas] were never fanatic about the language before.
 So many of our major writers were not native Kannada speakers: Maasthi, one of our most important prose writers, spoke Tamil at home, Bendre spoke Marathi at home, and there are many writers like me, whose mother tongue is Konkani.

 The Kannada Sahitya Parishad started in the home of a Telugu person.
 Bangalore was always warm and welcoming to people from different languages and cultures.
 But these people adopted and loved Kannada.

 The speed at which the city is growing now, these 65 per cent people who have come from outside, have no space or time to really get into it.
 As a result there is an imbalance in the city.
 Bombay, in contrast, knows how to absorb people.